 Berbere - actually berbère - is the usual substitute for pepper in Ethiopian and Eritrean cuisine.
 The name is derived from papere, which in Ge'ez - an ancient language spoken in Ethiopia - meant hot.
-It is one of the oldest spice mixtures in the world.
-It was already made in the fifth century, long before people in this part of Africa were introduced to the chili pepper.
+It is one of the oldest herbal mixtures in the world.
+It was already made in the fifth century, long before people in this part of Africa became acquainted with the chili pepper.

-Berbere has been a familiar spice mixture for decades, only known here in its dry form.
-There is also a 'wet version' with fresh onion, ginger and garlic, in the dry version replaced by onion flakes, ginger and garlic powder.
-While the composition of berbere, as with most spice blends, can vary from region to region, shopkeeper to shopkeeper, and household to household, pepper always predominates.
+Berbere has been a familiar spice mixture for decades, known here only in its dry form.
+There is also a 'wet variant' with fresh onion, ginger and garlic, in the dry variant replaced by onion flakes, ginger and garlic powder.
+Although the composition of berbere, as is the case with most spice blends, may vary from region to region, retailer to retailer and household to household, pepper always predominates.

-Like no other country, Ethiopia has a tradition in which it integrates elements from other cultures.
-As far back as the Egyptians, this part of Africa was the center of the trade in spices from the Orient, which were mixed with home-grown spices, such as the korarima, and African peppers, such as timiz, the African long pepper.
+Like no other country, Ethiopia has a tradition of integrating elements from other cultures.
+Already in the time of the Egyptians, this part of Africa was the center of the trade in spices from the Orient, which were mixed with home-grown spices, such as koarima and African peppers, such as timiz, the African long pepper.

-Berbere is not chili powder, and many available berbere emphatically contain too much chili pepper, which suppresses the other spices.
+Berbere is not chili powder, and many available berbere emphatically contain too much chili pepper, which pushes out the other spices.
 A richly filled berbere contains the following spices, most of which are roasted:

 - kunitali - cumin seed,